-(1) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers; or
+(2) The Consolidated Schedule containing information technology Special Item Numbers;

 Subpart 511.4-Delivery or Performance Schedules

 (a) Other than multiple award schedules.
 Preferred practice is to state time of delivery in solicitations and contracts as "required" time of delivery or shipment, expressed in specific periods from receipt by the contractor of a notice of award or an order.